Generated open meadow tailwater scene representing Muddy Creek below Wolford Reservoir, not an exact location photo

 The Colorado River near Kremmling is the practical backup when Muddy Creek is too exposed or off-color.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check the current Colorado fishing brochure before fishing and obey posted BLM site rules.
-Public access and private boundaries are part of the regulation check here.
+Public access and private boundaries are part of the rule check here.

 Muddy Creek Fishing Access